• Skip to primary navigation

 Heat oil in a pan or kadai, add mustard seeds, when it splutters, add urad dal and curry leaves.

-Saute till dal turns golden brown, then add the lady’s finger, cover and cook.
+Saute till dal turns golden brown, then add the lady’s finger and cook uncovered for few minutes.

-After it is slightly cooked, add turmeric powder, chilli powder, coriander powder, salt needed, 1 tsp curd and cook uncovered till it changes color and is slightly crispy.
+After it is slightly cooked, add turmeric powder, chilli powder, coriander powder, salt needed, 1 tsp curd and cook covered till it changes color and is slightly crispy.

 Keep stirring it now and then for even cooking.
 This curry can be served as a side dish for rasam and sambar rice.